mawfia/SWE-681-Programming-Assignment/README.md

     </ul>
 </ul>

-The following security features to be implemented by the scheduled release date:
+The following security features are being added in the development environment and will be viewable in production environment by the scheduled release date:
 <ol>
 <li>All routes (canonical URLS and endpoints) are only accessible by authorization and authentication.</li>
 <li>NoSQL Injection countermeasures</li>